dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 ![05a]

-We were open to making more smiley faces, so I wanted to challenge myself by making a bunny smiley!
-This was what I was able to finish by the end of class.
+If had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!

+This was what I was able to finish by the end of class:

 ![05b]

 [Source](https://bl.ocks.org/danaoira/c729c4a4b848099edc7c5b5ad90ccb18)

-I do agree with the instructors that the SVG Path Builder makes it really easy to understand and make paths, but doing them by hand and planning out the coordinates manually is the better way to go about learning it.
+I do agree with the instructors that the SVG Path Builder makes it really easy to learn and make paths, but doing them by hand and planning out the coordinates manually is the best way to truly understand it.

 I plan on finishing the bunny's face by drawing its nose and mouth by hand using SVG paths for the next class.